Magic mushroom compound could ease chronic PTSD in new trial

 Summary

-This early study tests whether a single dose of psilocybin (the active ingredient in magic mushrooms) combined with intensive talk therapy can help people with chronic PTSD.
-Fifteen adults with moderate to severe symptoms will participate, and they must stop other psychiatric medications during the study.
-The goal is to see if this approach is safe, tolerable, and reduces PTSD symptoms.
+This study tests whether a single dose of psilocybin (the active ingredient in magic mushrooms) combined with intensive therapy can help people with chronic posttraumatic stress disorder (PTSD).
+Fifteen adults with moderate to severe PTSD will receive the treatment over a week.
+The goal is to see if the approach is safe, tolerable, and reduces PTSD symptoms.

 Get updates